(Above link will not be available until about five minutes before each seminar begins)

 Seminars begin at 3:35 PM EST on each Thursday indicated.
 Webcasts begin streaming about five minutes before the seminar starts.

-Spring 2015 Chemistry Seminar Schedule
+Fall 2015 Chemistry Seminar Schedule

 Previous Chemistry Seminar Schedules